Thive-N/SkyblockSniper/README.md

 - parse all the current 5678 crafting recipes in game and put them in data.json (currently 8mbs)

 all tools havent been integrated together yet

+## todo

+sort out item names and make them more standardised